Breast Lift

 Price

-We have chosen not to have a fixed price list, as each patient is unique with individual circumstances.
-Moreover, it is often only during the consultation that we can determine together with you which procedure(s) are suitable to achieve a beautiful final result.
+We have chosen not to have a fixed price list, as each patient is unique with individual needs.
+In most cases, it’s only during the consultation that we can determine, together with you, which procedure(s) will be best to achieve a beautiful final result.
 With us, in addition to the surgery cost, anesthesia, medications, follow-up visits, compression garments, and bras are included, as well as, in most cases, at least one overnight stay after the surgery.

-In general, all prices are shown inclusive of VAT, as all procedures and treatments except those performed for medical reasons have been subject to VAT since the beginning of 2014.
-In cases where the price is shown exclusive of VAT, this is because these procedures are always performed on medical grounds.
-(Price below includes VAT)
+In general, all prices are shown including VAT, as all procedures and treatments, except those performed for medical reasons, have been subject to VAT since the turn of the year 2014/2015.
+In cases where the price is listed excluding VAT, it is because these procedures are always performed on a medical basis.
+(Prices below include VAT)

 a slight lift